 Your Child’s Learning

-For more information about the curriculum please contact your child's class teacher or if you are a member of the public contact the administration team.
+You can also contact your child's class teacher, or if you are a member of the public, contact the administration team.

 Learning and Development

-Teachers and teaching assistants implement the seven areas of learning (Prime & Specific) and Characteristics of Effective Learning across the daily routine.
+Teachers and assistants of learning implement the seven areas of learning (Prime & Specific) and Characteristics of Effective Learning across the daily routine.

 The Seven areas of Learning: